PhoenixTales/phoenix-docs/story/factions/guilds-joining-conditions.md

 V1:
 * Joining conditions: Fighter XP
 * Exclusive from level: 1 for bad / 2 for neutral / 3 for good guild relationships
-* Important: The PC *must* be informed that the mercenaries are the *best* fighters guild (with the exception of the mafia, who he is far away from joining) and that they hate the Outside World sympathisers -> excluded from level 1.
+* Important: The PC *must* be informed that the mercenaries are the *best* fighters guild (with the exception of the Mafia, who he is far away from joining) and that they hate the Outside World sympathisers -> excluded from level 1.

 V2:
-* 1 Battlemages, thugs, snitchers
+* 1 Battlemages, Thugs, Snitches
-* 2 novices, ore thieves
+* 2 Novices, Ore Thieves
-* 3 healing mages, temple guard, rangers
+* 3 Healingmages, Temple Guard, Rangers

 **Summary**: The player just has to have a specific amount of combat experience.
 In V1 the joining conditions for other guilds are linked to the attitude of the Mercs towards these guilds.
 An approach that we probably should also take into account for other guilds.
 They hate the Old Camp guilds (which are meant with the Outside World sympathisers, as they cooperate with the king by bringing him their ore, the total opposite of the NC that refuses any cooperation) and exclude any OC member from joining above level 1.
 (In this context we could take Okyl from the Screenshot Story into account; he was a warrior, but with his rank in the guard he would not have been accepted by Lee; instead he joins the Organisation).